opencollective/opencollective-api/docs/postgres.md

 # PostgreSQL Database

-You need to have PostgreSQL 9.x, 10.x or 11.x with the Postgis extension.
+You need to have PostgreSQL 13.x with the Postgis extension.

-In production, we're currently running 9.6.17.
+In production, we're currently running 13.3.

 ## Installation